cyritegamestudios/trust/README.md

 ## Summary

 Trust is a Windower 4 addon for FFXI that turns your character into a Trust.
-It works for all jobs and can attack, nuke, pull, skillchain and more.
+It works for all jobs and can attack, nuke, pull, skillchain, follow, roll, sing and more.

 ![menu_1](https://github.com/cyritegamestudios/trust/assets/123847593/af0c6a14-a93c-4480-945b-1ec50bb15673)
 ![modes_2](https://github.com/cyritegamestudios/trust/assets/123847593/29994883-f7bf-40f4-822c-95445ade661b)